SimPlay.NetMore Information on RPS

 4. as in playing music with others

-What makes the simulations we offer unique is that they combine the idea of 'playing a role' with the idea of simulation.
 In most computer based games and simulations available today users interact with a computer which models and responds in fixed ways to specific inputs by users.
 In our role-play simulations, computers and the world wide web are used as communication tools and resources to model environments for participants to interact with one another in mixed and varied ways.
 The end result is that participants experience the dilemmas and issues common to the institutions which are being modeled.